AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Has great support for Nvidia, AMD, Intel, Mac, Linux, Windows
 - Uses a Web User Interface, meaning it can be run on the Cloud
 - Uses FP16 Inference by default, and let's you choose to use FP32 for better quality/precision
+- Has Audio Effects
+- Lets you choose the Model Embedder Type, including ContentVec & Spin.
 ||| ❌ **CONS**
 - Uses a Web User Interface, having issues on some browsers, and bugs with renaming or deleting models on it
-- Doesn't have an active development recently
+- Doesn't have a very active development recently
 - Has Cut Off Issues Using an Extra superior to 2.7
-- Doesn't let you choose the embedder, using only RVC models trained on contentvec (the majority)
 |||
 ===
 ***